kwkoo/kserve-vllm/rag/README.md

 		make deploy

-	When the application has been deployed, it should output the URLs of the file browser and the frontend
+	When the application has been deployed, it should output the URL of the frontend

-01. Access the file browser and upload the documents you want to index
+01. Access the minio console and upload the documents you want to index to the `documents` bucket (create the bucket if it doesn't exist)

 01. Access the frontend and click on the link to ingest documents to the vector database